kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

-Module :mod:`maputils` is your toolkit for writing small and dedicated applications for the inspection and of FITS headers, the extraction, manipulation display and reprojection of (FITS) data, interactive inspection of this data (color editing) and for the creation of plots with world coordinate information.
+Module :mod:`maputils` is your toolkit for writing small and dedicated applications for the inspection and of FITS headers, the extraction, manipulation display and re-projection of (FITS) data, interactive inspection of this data (color editing) and for the creation of plots with world coordinate information.
 Many of the examples in this tutorial are small applications which can be used with your own data with only small modifications